 Japan refuses to talk.
 You land marines in Edo.
 Japan agrees to talk.
 What concessions do you demand of the Japanese government?

 Your job is to maximize American/British/French/Russian interests.
-Japanese will attempt to play the Western powers against one another.
+Japan will attempt to play the Western powers against one another.
 A united front can negotiate better terms than a divided front.

 If you can coordinate with the other Western powers then you can obtain a treaty that maximizes American/British/French/Russian interests at the expense of Japanese interests.
 If you cannot coordinate with the other Western powers then you will get a treaty that maximizes Japanese interests at the expensive of American/British/French/Russian interests.